lujain-khalil/MLR570-Final/Notes/Lecture 8.md

 - High $k$ values could cause underfitting
 - Low $k$ values could cause overfitting
 - **Elbow method** for choosing $k$:
-  - Plot error as a function of $ k $.
+  - Plot error as a function of $k$.
-  - Choose $ k $ at the "elbow point," where error stops decreasing significantly.
+  - Choose $k$ at the "elbow point," where error stops decreasing significantly.

 ### Limitations of k-NN